-Bradford D. Box is an equity member of the firm who has been practicing defense law with our firm since first licensed to practice twenty years ago.
-Brad currently serves on the firm’s executive committee.
-His practice focuses on civil litigation and trial practice, with emphasis on the areas of insurance coverage, premises owner defense, commercial and insurance litigation.
-Brad is an experienced litigator having tried numerous cases in state and federal court.
-He is an AV-Preeminent® rated lawyer, which is the highest rating available in the Martindale-Hubbell® evaluation system.
-Brad was recognized in Law & Politics magazine’s list of “Super Lawyers” in Tennessee.
-The annual survey identifies lawyers with a high degree of peer recognition and professional achievement and features the top 5% of attorneys in Tennessee.
+U.S. News & World Report has twice named Brad “Tennessee Lawyer of the Year” and ranked him among the “Best Lawyers in America” for over a decade.
+He is an experienced litigator having tried numerous cases in state and federal court.
+Brad is an AV-Preeminent® rated lawyer, which is the highest rating available in the Martindale-Hubbell® evaluation system.
+He has been recognized for many years in Law & Politics magazine’s list of “Super Lawyers.”
+The annual survey identifies lawyers with a high degree of peer recognition and professional achievement and features the top 5% of attorneys.

-Brad was installed in the fall of 2013 as the President of the Tennessee Defense Lawyer Association (“TDLA”).
-TDLA is the state arm of the Defense Research Institute (“DRI”).
-In TDLA civil defense lawyers exchange ideas, techniques and information, and strive to improve trial practice by supporting high standards for litigation practice within the adversarial system of jurisprudence.
+Brad was installed as the President of the Tennessee Defense Lawyer Association (“TDLA”) in the fall of 2013.
+TDLA is the state arm of the Defense Research Institute (“DRI”), the largest national organization of civil defense lawyers.

-In 2013 Brad was selected by Tennessee Governor Bill Haslam to serve on the Governor’s Commission for Judicial Appointments.
-The Commission conducts hearings of applicants for vacancies in Tennessee Judicial positions, including the Court of Appeals and Supreme Court.
+In 2013, Brad was selected by Tennessee Governor Bill Haslam to serve on the Governor’s Commission for Judicial Appointments.
+The Commission conducted hearings of applicants for vacancies in Tennessee Judicial positions, including the Court of Appeals and Supreme Court.
 He also served on the Department of Labor Judicial Interviewing Committee.
+Brad was reappointed by Governor Haslam in 2014 to serve a four year term on the Governor’s Council for Judicial Appointments.
+As part of this service, Brad has participated in the selection of numerous trial court and appellate court judges including three of the five current Tennessee Supreme Court Justices.

-Brad is active in his church and several charitable organizations.
-He and his wife, Angela, have four children, Weston, Jenna, Marshall, and Jondavid.
-Brad is an avid marathon and ultra runner having completed the Boston Marathon twice.
-Brad finished 5th overall in the 2013 Lean Horse 100 mile trail race.
-In 2014 he completed the inaugural Chattanooga Ironman.
-He also enjoys snow skiing, water skiing, and coaching his children’s ball teams.
+Brad is active in his church and twice served as chair of the church board.
+He also serves on the Jackson Chamber of Commerce Board.
+Brad is an avid hunter and has competed for many years as a marathon, and ultra-runner having completed the Boston Marathon twice.
+Brad finished 5th overall in the Lean Horse 100 mile trail race, and he completed the inaugural Chattanooga Ironman.
+He also enjoys snow skiing, water skiing, wake surfing, and Labrador Retriever training.

 Representative and Published Cases